naylence/naylence-examples-python/examples/security/gated/README.md

 * Configuring security and admission with **profiles** instead of raw config.

 ---
+## Why so many files?

+You’ll notice this example has more moving parts than the earlier ones.
+In practice, we could have just checked demo credentials straight into git and everything would work out-of-the-box.

+We deliberately chose not to do that.
+Even though these credentials would only ever be test values, checking secrets into version control is a bad security practice.
+To stay true to Naylence’s security philosophy, we instead generate unique credentials at setup time and distribute them into the appropriate .env.* files.

+That decision adds a few extra files, but it also keeps the example aligned with real-world security hygiene:

+- No static secrets in git

+- Clear separation of roles (client, agent, sentinel, OAuth2 server)

+- Automation via Make/generator script so you don’t have to manage values by hand

+---
 ## Components

 * **docker-compose.yml** — runs all long-lived services: